Skip to contents

 Methodology

-• Benchmark: AR model with lag order selected by SIC (max lag = 1).
+• Benchmark: AR with lag order chosen by SIC (maximum lag 1).

-For sPCA, the scaling regression uses the predictive relationship \(y_{t+1} ~ X_{i,t}\), and absolute slopes are winsorized at the 90th percentile.
-The spca_est() function supports this directly: when length(target) < nrow(X), the first length(target) rows are used for the scaling regression while all rows of X are standardized and used for factor extraction.
+For sPCA, the scaling regression uses the predictive alignment \(y_{t+1} \sim X_{i,t}\) — that is, today’s predictor is regressed on next month’s target.
+To dampen extreme slopes the absolute scaling coefficients are winsorised at the 90th percentile, matching the authors’ MATLAB code. spca_est() supports this directly: when length(target) < nrow(X), the first length(target) rows are used for the scaling regression while all rows of X are standardised and used for factor extraction.
+This is what makes the predictive alignment possible without losing observations from the factor panel.

 Out-of-sample loop